AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

 stated for this purpose.
 An archive of the testsuite directory where the qualification run takes place is provided together with the corresponding kit delivery.

+The test sources aren't included in the PDF version of the TOR document, out of size considerations.
+They are included in an HTML version of the document, also provided together with the PDF delivery and where they are easily accessible thanks to the HTML navigation capabilities.
+Except for the test sources, the HTML version mirrors the PDF contents, just presented differently.